cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 As we just learned, RESTful APIs are built around databases.
 But _what_ really is a database?

-Well, a database is a set of inter-connected collections of information.
+Well, a database is a set of interconnected collections of information.
 For example, a database may contain a collection of users and a collection of products.
 Users and products may be connected through shopping carts.
 (Product A exists in User B's shopping cart)

-Some databases require every collection to have a fixed-set of data-points.
-For example, a user might have a name, a phone number and an email address.
+Some databases require every collection to have a fixed set of data points.
+For example, a user might have a name, a phone number, and an email address.
 That would be the constraint in a **schema**-enabled database.
-Collections might also be seen as tables in this case, with a fixed number of columns that have their own data-type. (such as text, integer, booleans, and more)
+Collections might also be seen as tables in this case, with a fixed number of columns that have their own data type. (such as text, integer, booleans, and more)

 On the other hand, schema-less databases have no such limitation.
 Each item in a collection is a JSON document, and it can have any structure desired.
-Such databases are also referred to as noSQL databases, while their counterparts are known as SQL databases.
-A user, for example, might have the following entry in a noSQL database:
+Such databases are also referred to as NoSQL databases, while their counterparts are known as SQL databases.
+A user, for example, might have the following entry in a NoSQL database:

 ```json
 {